mapninja/Earthsys144/Labs/Week_03/ArcGIS_Online_FieldMaps.md

 Management of multiple field workers can be easily implemented through the use of Groups, in ArcGIS.com.
 You can create a Group with appropriate permissions (Public, Org, Members), so that anyone in that Group can access and use the deployed Map for data collection.
 For the reset of this exercise, I provide instructions for submitting your Collector/FieldMaps  app Map, for credit, by sharing it and the data layers in it, through an ArcGIS.com group.

-### Join the Earthsys144 FieldMaps app Group 2022
+### Join the Earthsys144 - Fundamentals of GISci - Spring 2024

 1. From The Map, on ArcGIS.com, click on the Home button and go to Groups
 2. Click on the My Organization's Groups tab at the top, left
-3. Search for `earthsys144` and click on the resulting **Earthsys144 FieldMaps app Group 2022** link
+3. Search for `earthsys144` and click on the resulting **Earthsys144 - Fundamentals of GISci - Spring 2024** link

 ![](images/ArcGIS_Online_FieldMaps-95409c2e.png)